-U.S. Special Counsel Mueller says charging Trump was 'not an option'
+U.S. Special Counsel Mueller says charging Trump was 'not an option' due to policy

 A redacted version of Mueller’s report was published in April, concluding that Russia repeatedly interfered in the 2016 election and that Trump’s election campaign had multiple contacts with Russian officials, but did not establish a criminal conspiracy with Moscow to win the White House.

-Mueller’s report also declined to make a judgment on whether Trump obstructed justice, although the report outlined 10 instances in which Trump tried to impede the investigation, including seeking to have Mueller fired.
+Mueller’s report declined to make a judgment on whether Trump obstructed justice, although it outlined 10 instances in which Trump tried to have Mueller fired or otherwise impede the investigation.

 “If we had confidence that the president clearly did not commit a crime, we would have said so,” Mueller said.
 “We did not, however, make a determination as to whether the president did commit a crime.”

+A source close to Trump said the Mueller statement amounted to a “bad day for the home team.”

+“Mueller’s statement today was a direct assault on the president,” said the source, who spoke on condition of anonymity.
+“And it will only empower the Democrats to be bolder and more aggressive in their move to impeach him.”

-Trump, who has repeatedly denounced Mueller’s investigation as a “witch hunt” and “hoax” meant to hobble his presidency, said the matter was settled.
+Trump, who has repeatedly denounced Mueller’s investigation as a “witch hunt” and “hoax” meant to hobble his presidency, still took to Twitter to say the matter was settled.

-“Nothing changes from the Mueller Report,” he said on Twitter.
+“Nothing changes from the Mueller Report,” he said.
 “There was insufficient evidence and therefore, in our Country, a person is innocent.
 The case is closed!
 Thank you.”

-Mueller, who headed the FBI from 2001 to 2013, said he would not elaborate beyond what was contained in his 448-page report, signaling to Democrats that he was unlikely to provide them more ammunition for impeachment if he were to testify on Capitol Hill.
+Mueller, who headed the FBI from 2001 to 2013, said he would not elaborate beyond what was contained in his 448-page report, signaling to Democrats that he was unlikely to provide them more ammunition for impeachment if he were to testify to a congressional committee.
+He said his office is formally closing its doors and he is now returning to life as a private citizen.

 “Beyond what I’ve said here today and what is contained in our written work, I do not believe it is appropriate for me to speak further,” he said.